MooseOnTheRocks/GrowableCrystals/README.md

 ## Features
 - Growable crystals for each ore type
-- Diluted water for crystal growing
-    - Generated in world
-    - Creatable in game by player
+  - Different number of growth stages per crystal
+  - Different time to grow time per crystal
+- Crystal powder item
+  - Custom item entity controls crystal block spawning in water

 ## Steps to growing your own crystals
 - Craft crystal powder for desired ore
 - Throw powder into water
-- This converts the water into diluted water
-  - Which spreads throughout the water volume
-- Crystals will grow on corresponding ore blocks adjacent to diluted water
+- Crystals will grow on corresponding ore blocks adjacent to the water
-- Crystals must be waterlogged to grow
+- Crystals must be waterlogged to continue growing

 ## Iteration 1 (Complete)
 - Create crystal block & item